riemann-1859/Computer-Programming-and-Practice-2025-1/README.md

 >
 > ... the arguments are implicitly converted, as if by assignment,
 > to the types of the corresponding parameters. ...
+> If the function is defined with a type that is not compatible with the type (of the expression)
+> pointed to by the expression that denote the called function, the behavior is undefined.
 >
 > The order of evaluation of the function designator, the arguments,
 > and subexpressions within the arguments is unspecified, but there is a sequence point